Psychology (Joint Honours)

 We use various teaching methods to make sure that this course is interesting and that you'll learn in an effective way.
-We don't just teach you in lectures and seminars, you'll also take part in group activities and practical work, and use online resources such as our virtual learning environment and web forum.
+We don't just teach you in lectures and seminars, you'll also take part in group activities and practical work, and use online resources such as our virtual learning environment.
 Recent quality inspectors praised us for ‘being at the forefront of technology-enhanced learning’.

-In your first and second year, you'll generally follow a traditional lecture and seminar format.
-Each week you'll need to attend one lecture and one seminar per module.
-In your third year some of the modules will require a two hour interactive lecture a week.
+At stages one and two, you'll generally follow a traditional lecture and seminar format.
+Each week, you'll need to attend one lecture and one seminar per module.
+In your third year, some of the modules will require a two hour interactive lecture a week.

 However, lectures and seminars are intended to give you the basic information you'll need to pass the module.
 It's expected that most of your time will be spent working independently; for example, reading journal articles and books, conducting experiments and evaluating theories and research.